 Proverbs 22:3 says it well:

-but the simple keep going and suffer for it.
+A prudent <person> sees danger and takes refuge, but the simple keep going and suffer for it.
+Tweet This

-There are millions of women today who are currently suffering because they were unable or unwilling to “take refuge” when they “saw danger” in their relationship.
+There are millions of people today who are currently suffering because they were unable or unwilling to “take refuge” when they “saw danger” in their relationship.
 I pray you will not be one of them in the future.

 May God bless you all today,